§ 5101 Oath of office; fee.

 (b) For the purpose of this section, an employee is one who works at least 30 hours per week, 130 hours per month or the regularly scheduled fulltime hours of the employing agency.

 (c) Membership in Blood Bank of Delaware provides dependent coverage; therefore, where spouses are employees or retirees of the State, either may choose membership and no monetary benefit shall accrue to the other spouse.

 (d) All persons receiving the benefits of this section must comply with Blood Bank of Delaware membership obligations.

-(e) The Director of the Office of Management and Budget shall be responsible for the administration of this section.
+(e) The Secretary of the Department of Human Resources shall be responsible for the administration of this section.

 § 5115 Protection of public employees reporting suspected violation of law.